Student Leadership

 Metro Orientation Leaders

-Every year, the Office of Student Life selects a group of mature and dedicated students to assist with implementing Orientation programs for the summer.
-Orientation Leaders serve as representatives of Fairleigh Dickinson University; therefore, candidates must exhibit a myriad of skills and qualifications.
-Through training, and with prior experience, Orientation Leaders are expected to possess knowledge about the University and demonstrate competence in sharing this information with Orientation participants.
+Every year, the Office of Student Life selects a group of mature and dedicated students to assist with implementing Orientation.
+Orientation Leaders (OLs) serve as representatives of Fairleigh Dickinson University (FDU); therefore, candidates must exhibit a myriad of skills and qualifications.
+Through training, and with prior experience, OLs are expected to possess knowledge about FDU and demonstrate competence in sharing this information with Orientation participants.
 OLs must be outgoing, articulate, and willing to help incoming students ease into their new environment.

-• Be an Ambassador on behalf of Fairleigh Dickinson University with knowledge of and commitment to the mission of the University.
+• Ability to be an Ambassador on behalf of FDU with knowledge of and commitment to the mission of the University

-• Ability to work effectively with a diverse group of team members, students and families.
+• Ability to work effectively with diverse team members, students and families

-• Willingness to connect with and help retain Fairleigh Dickinson University students.
+• Willingness to connect with and help retain FDU students

 • Have and maintain good conduct standing with no outstanding judicial sanctions